-This chicken liver pâté is made with olive oil and lots of tasty seasonings.
-It takes about 20 minutes to make, then it needs to chill in the fridge for 2 hours.
+This well-seasoned chicken liver pâté is made with olive oil.
+It takes about 20 minutes to make, and then it needs to chill in the fridge for two hours.

-Wonderfully rich and flavorful, and surprisingly easy to make, it's a great way to add liver to your diet.
+Wonderfully rich, flavorful, and surprisingly easy to make, it's a great way to add liver to your diet.

-Turning them into pâté makes them even more palatable, and is surprisingly easy to do.
-It's one of those restaurant-style dishes that you can totally replicate at home.
+Turning the livers into pâté makes them even more palatable and is surprisingly easy to do.
+It's one of those restaurant-style dishes that you can easily replicate at home.

 Jump to: